This article is for you if you’re looking for the top 10 best walk-around lenses for the Nikon camera.

 But there is a caveat to this, and that is the fact that you’re going to get some barrel distortion as well as some vignetting.

-So if you’re using this for portraits, let’s say at 24 millimeters, you know, you’re not going to get that crazy background separation that you would obviously get from a 24-millimeter prime or something like that.
+So if you’re using this for portraits, let’s say at 24 millimeters, you know, you’re not going to get that crazy background separation that you would get from a 24-millimeter prime or something like that.

 So those are my big pros and cons.

-My conclusion is that this 24 to 120 is a jack of all trades master of none type lens, and everyone’s camera bag has room for a lens like this because it pairs up so well with other specialty lenses.
+I conclude that this 24 to 120 is a jack of all trades master of none type lens, and everyone’s camera bag has room for a lens like this because it pairs up so well with other specialty lenses.

 The 50-millimeter lens is often called the nifty 50.